AI Keyboards vs. Traditional Keyboards in 2026

 4. Task suitability - Programming and gaming still favor traditional keyboards, while content creation and communication benefit from AI assistance

-I've found that the efficiency gains from AI keyboards are most noticeable in everyday communication tasks like emails and messaging.
+I've found that the efficiency gains from AI keyboards in 2026 are most noticeable in everyday communication tasks like emails and messaging.
 The time saved not having to go back and fix typos or awkward phrasing adds up significantly over time.
+What's changed recently is how proactive these systems have become - they now catch errors I would've missed entirely rather than just fixing obvious mistakes.

 One surprising finding: Users who switch between AI and traditional keyboards report becoming more conscious of their writing quality overall, developing better writing habits even when using traditional keyboards.